project-89/.github/profile/README.md

 ## Core Technologies

+Project 89 develops core technologies to hack reality and consciousness.
+We build in the open to ensure transparency and collaboration.
+We beleive that the future of humanity is in the hands of the collective and we are building the tools to empower that.
+We invite you to join us.

 ### The ARGOS Engine

 At the heart of Project 89 lies ARGOS (Autonomous Reality Generating & Operating System), an advanced AI framework that enables: